mohammad-sherif1/Credit-Card-Fraud-Detection-Using-Machine-Learning/README.md

 # Credit-Card-Fraud-Detection-Using-Machine-Learning
 ## Context
-It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
+Credit card companies must be able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
+## Dataset
+The data was downloaded from Kaggle:https://www.kaggle.com/mlg-ulb/creditcardfraud
+## Goal
+Using a machine learning model, the objective is to classify the data transactions as either legitimate (class 0) or fraudulent (class 1).
+Three machine learning models will be trained and tested to determine which will yield the best results:

+-Decision Trees
+-Random Forest
+K Means Clustering

-In this ML we tried to solve this problem, If you want details check the poster presentation file.
+If you would like details check the poster presentation file.